Backup158/DarktideWeaponCustomizationOwO/docs/README.md

+# README Notice
+This readme is mostly outdated in terms of which parts are available.
+It's too much hassle to go between BBCode and Markdown.

 # OwO?
 What is this?
 Addon plugin for the Extended Weapon Customization mod for *Warhammer 40,000: Darktide*.
 Adds various parts, typically inspired by history.
 Intended mainly for use in screenshots, with in-game performance secondary to appearances.